 Gum disease is a progressive bacterial infection that affects millions of Americans.
-Linked to serious medical concerns such as heart disease and tooth loss, treating gum disease is essential.
+Treating gum disease is essential to treat serious medical concerns such as heart disease and tooth loss.
 Knoxville, TN periodontist Dr. Robert Cain provides comprehensive and personalized treatment plans for patients suffering from periodontal disease.

 Signs & Symptoms of Periodontal Disease

-Dr. Cain uses periodontal microsurgery for the treatment of advanced periodontal concerns like periodontitis.
+Dr. Cain uses periodontal microsurgery to treat advanced periodontal concerns like periodontitis.
 Our Knoxville, TN dentist office focuses on complex restorations of the gums.
-Periodontal microsurgery is less invasive and highly effective for the treatment of periodontal concerns.
+Periodontal microsurgery is less invasive and highly effective for treating periodontal concerns.

 What is periodontal microsurgery?

-Periodontal microsurgery is the combination of small specialized tools and powerful magnification used for the treatment of gum health concerns.
+Periodontal microsurgery is the combination of small specialized tools and powerful magnification used to treat gum health concerns.
 Periodontal microsurgery is minimally invasive and causes less bleeding and swelling of the tissues than traditional methods.

-Periodontist Dr. Cain is highly trained and experienced in the use of these tools and understands the subtlety and precision required for successful and natural-looking results.
+Periodontist Dr. Cain is highly trained and experienced in using these tools and understands the subtlety and precision required for successful and natural-looking results.

-With precise and careful movements, Dr. Cain is able to create smaller incisions with cleaner edges for reduced downtimes.
-Most patients are able to resume their daily routines shortly after their treatment.
+With precise and careful movements, Dr. Cain can create smaller incisions with cleaner edges for reduced downtimes.
+Most patients can resume their daily routines shortly after their treatment.